- All Topics

 The company began to experience shut downs, stoppages and failures within some of its hydraulically operated manufacturing machinery.
 Careful failure analysis soon resulted in the discovery of a contamination problem in the plant’s hydraulic systems.

-This may be one of the most common causes of machine failure and in the author’s opinion, contributes directly to as much as a two to three percent reduction in plant productivity in North America.
+This may be one of the most common causes of machine failure and in the author’s opinion, contributes directly to as much as a 2-3% reduction in plant productivity in North America.

 Poor operating practices are the direct result of two conditions prevalent in our present society: